Language reference

 // Destructure with parentheses

 Ordered collections of values.
-Access by index, concatenate with spread.
+Indexing returns Option(t).
+Build and concatenate with spread.

 numbers = [1, 2, 3, 4, 5]